juangallostra/simple-json-server/README.md

 ### Parameters

 For the routes that return a list of objects it is possible to specify a parameter in the configuration file.
-To do so, `[...]/path/to/endpoint/:param`.
-When the parameter value is set, only those objects that match the parameter value will be returned.
+To do so, the format of the route in the configuration file should be: `[...]/path/to/endpoint/:PARAM_NAME`. `PARAM_NAME` should match a property of the stored objects.
+When the parameter value is set, only the objects whose value matches the specified parameter value will be returned.
+If no parameter value is set, the complete list of objects will be returned.

+As an example, let's say the following has been defined in the configuration file:

 ```JSON
 {